 Triumphal Entry into the Heavenly Jerusalem

-This week the Church recalls a far more important victory procession.
+About seven weeks after Palm Sunday, the Church celebrates a far more important victory procession.
 The Solemnity of the Ascension celebrates the triumphal entry into the heavenly Jerusalem, the true and eternal City of God.
 The inhabitants of that city did not cry “hosanna” one day and “crucify him” the next.
 Suffering is over.
 Death has been defeated.
 There is nothing left for Christ but glory.

 Power, the Promise of the Father

-Note that in our first reading from Acts, Jesus, right before he ascended, tells them to wait for the promise of the Father.
+Note that in the very first verses of the Acts of the Apostles, Jesus, right before he ascended, tells them to wait for the promise of the Father.
 They think this means a political coup is about to take place whereby Israel regains the dominance it formerly enjoyed under David and Solomon.

 Jesus corrects them gently.
 He has in mind something much greater.
 He is about to receive the authority to pour out upon them the very power of God, the same power that had raised him from the dead (Ephesian 1:19-21).
 These ministers were about to be empowered to help their King build a far wider and more long-lasting empire than Solomon’s.
 The Kingdom of God would be a worldwide, eternal reign of freedom and joy for all those who would accept the king’s sovereignty and be washed in the saving waters of baptism (Mark 16:15-16).